crodier/software-blog/_posts/2023-09-22-message-formats.md

 The win on any machine
 is small enough that it should be tested first and not assumed it will be faster compressed as it varies for the messages and the compression used.

-Furthermore, when you compress you may be stealing valuable CPU from your application.
-While compression takes very small CPU for small messages, for large messages and large arrays of large messages it is measured in tens of seconds to compress and decompress the messages, and at a high CPU cost.
+When you compress you may be stealing valuable CPU from your application.
+While compression uses very little CPU for small messages, for large messages and large arrays of large messages it is measured in tens of seconds to compress and decompress the messages - a high cost.
 There is an important cost-benefit to using or avoiding compression.

-What if this cost could be eliminated.
+What if this CPU cost could be eliminated.
 What if we could pre-agree on the message keys in an elegant way?

 This is what binary message formats accomplish.